last a reference book

 A much bigger brand new 3rd edition of the Library World Records is now available for pre-order (details given below).

-The new edition will be published on August 2017.
+The new edition will be published in March 2017.

-the Guinness Book of World Records specifically on books, manuscripts, librarians and libraries worldwide.
+the Guinness Book of World Records specifically on books, librarians and libraries.

 Library World Records provides answers to such questions as:

-Which universities in Asia, the Middle East, Europe, Africa and the Americas have the largest libraries?
+Which universities in Asia, the Middle East, Europe and the Americas have the largest libraries?

 What is the name of oldest public libraries in all of the different continents of the world?

-In what year was the very first CD-ROM book released?
+In what year was the first CD-ROM book released?

 What are the names of the oldest texts written in Greek, Celtic and Latin?

-In what years were the very first books printed in French, Hausa, Thai, Japanese, Spanish, Hindi, Russian, English, Arabic and Turkish published?
+In what years were the first books printed in French, Hausa, Thai, Japanese, Spanish, Russian, Arabic and Turkish published?

 What are the name of the oldest extant texts or inscriptions written in Chinese, Hindi, English, German, Russian, Mongolian and Malay?